KDE/kde-builder/doc/source-reference/Internals.md

 Command-line modules:

-kdesrc-build also constructs a list of command-line-passed modules.
-Since the module names are read before the configuration file is even named (let alone read) kdesrc-build has to hold onto the list until much later in initialization before it can really figure out what's going on with the command line.
+kde-builder also constructs a list of command-line-passed modules.
+Since the module names are read before the configuration file is even named (let alone read) kde-builder has to hold onto the list until much later in initialization before it can really figure out what's going on with the command line.
 So the sequence looks more like: